Year 2: Blog items

 Please date, sign and leave a small comment when you have read with your child and make it clear that you have finished a book, then we know we can change it.
 For Example - 14.09.22 Max’s Box.
 Read to page 6, really enjoying the book or good sounding out of tricky words or struggled with the word – because/finished the book.
 MG.

-Please practise these spellings for your quiz on Thursday (20.10.22).
-A sheet will go home every Friday with the spelling list on.
+Please practise these spellings for your quiz on Wednesday (18.10.23).
+A sheet will go home every Wednesday with the spelling list on.
 This is for home practise only and can be kept with you.

-find rice
+full find

 Maths